felixdagnon/AWS-serverless-lab/README.md

 as well as the secondary instance that's created because of the multi AC database.

-Another thing is you needed to define the auto scaling group and you have to define when to scale out and all that stuff.
+Another thing is we needed to define the auto scaling group and we have to define when to scale out and all that stuff.

 - Now the serverless design is much simpler and a lot of the features is provided out of the box.